robinhood/faust/docs/userguide/tasks.rst

     http://localhost:6066/count/

 Your workers may have an arbitrary number of views, and it's up to you what they provide.
-Just like other web apps they can communicate with Redis, SQL databases, and so on.
+Just like other web applications they can communicate with Redis, SQL databases, and so on.
 Anything you want, really, and it's executing in an asynchronous event loop.